bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 KAB = KBA.

-The y coordinate of K, represented as a 16 byte little endian number with top bit clear, is the shared secret.
+The y coordinate of K, represented as a 16 byte little endian number as in the section "Curve Points" is the shared secret.
 The x coordinate computed doesn't matter for the value of this shared secret.

 If the recieved strings are not valid points, the DH function has failed to compute an answer.
 Implementations SHOULD return a random 32